raspberrypilearning/mood-board/en/step_4.md

 [[[huge-emoji]]]

-There are lots of different emojis to choose from:
+There are lots of different emojis to choose from.

 [[[choose-an-emoji]]]